abdullah-aladham/HandSome-profile-widget/README.md

-# wc_theme
+# HandSome Profile widget Wordpress Plugin
-This theme is built for woocommerce sites
+This plugin is built for Social media profile show widget in  wordpress